miladrafiee/disir_package/README.md

 ```

 ## DiSiR outputs for example RA synovium scRNA-seq data
-The main output from a CytoSPACE run is the file named `assigned_locations.csv`, which provides the ST spots to which the single cells have been assigned.
+The main outputs from a DiSiR run are the files named `Links.csv` and `Nodes.csv`, which provide the significant ligand-receptor interactions (and their corresponding strengths) identified by DiSiR and cell type names associated with them, respectively.

 <img width="600" src="https://github.com/digitalcytometry/cytospace/blob/main/images/assigned_locations.png">

-The CytoSPACE results are visualized in heatmaps saved as `plot_cell_type_locations.pdf` showing the distribution of single cells across ST spots for each cell type.
-Color bars indicate the number of cells of the respective cell type inferred per spot.
-Below are the heatmaps produced for the example BRCA data.
+The DiSiR results are visualized in heatmaps saved as `Heatmap.pdf` illustrating the significant interactions between different cell types listed in rows and columns of the heatmaps.
+The color intensity in heatmap representation is associated with the strength of interactions between cell types.
+Below are the heatmaps produced for the example RA data.

 <p align="center">
   <img width="800" src="https://github.com/digitalcytometry/cytospace/blob/main/images/BRCA_plot_cell_type_locations.png">